Japan probes possible involvement of pro-Russian group in cyberattack | Technology

 More than 20 websites across four government ministries could not be accessed on Tuesday evening but were restored on the same day, Matsuno said.
 The government has not identified any information leaks and was looking into whether the failure was caused by a denial-of-service (DDoS) attack, he added.

-In a DDoS attack, hackers attempt to flood a network with unusually high volumes of data traffic in order to paralyze it.
-The pro-Russian group "Killnet" said on social media it was responsible for the attack, public broadcaster NHK reported.
+In a DDoS attack hackers attempt to flood a network with unusually high volumes of data traffic in order to paralyse it.
+Japan's digital agency said in a tweet that online application service on its e-Gov administrative portal was also experiencing signing-in problems.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)